-- 1. The Fund's returns are calculated using the Fund's unit price and represent the Fund's combined income and capital return for the specified period.
-They are net of fees and costs (excluding the buy-sell spread), are pre-tax, and assume the reinvestment of distributions.
+1. The investment returns are calculated using PMC's pre-tax net tangible asset value (as released to the ASX) and represent the combined income and capital return of the investments for the specified period.
+They are after fees and expenses, and assume the reinvestment of dividends.
+Please note that the results are not calculated from PMC's share price.

 The investment returns shown are historical and no warranty can be given for future performance.
 Historical performance is not a reliable indicator of future performance.
-Due to the volatility in the Fund's underlying assets and other risk factors associated with investing, investment returns can be negative, particularly in the short-term.
-The Fund's inception date is 8 September 2014. - Index returns have been sourced from RIMES Technologies.
-Index returns include dividends, but, unlike the Fund's returns, do not reflect fees or expenses.
-Platinum does not invest by reference to the weighting of the MSCI All Country World Net Index (A\$) (the "Index") or any other indices or benchmarks.
-The Fund's underlying assets are chosen through Platinum's individual stock selection process and, as a result, the Fund's holdings may vary considerably to the make-up of the Index.
-Index information is provided as a reference only. - 2.
-Regional exposures represent the Fund's exposure to any and all company securities and long derivatives (of stocks and indices) as a percentage of the Fund's net asset value. - 3.
-The table shows the Fund's top ten long stock positions (including company securities and long derivatives) as a percentage of the Fund's net asset value. - 4.
-The table shows the Fund's major net currency exposures as a percentage of the Fund's net asset value.
+Due to the volatility in the underlying assets of PMC and other risk factors associated with investing, investment returns can be negative, particularly in the short-term.

+PMC's portfolio inception date is 29 June 1994.

+Platinum does not invest by reference to the weightings of the MSCI All Country World Net Index (A\$) (the "Index") or any other indices or benchmarks.
+Underlying assets are chosen through Platinum's individual stock selection process and, as a result, PMC's holdings may vary considerably to the make-up of the Index.
+Index information is provided as a reference only.

-DISCLAIMER
+(NB: The gross MSCI Index was used prior to 31 December 1998 as the net MSCI Index did not exist.)

+- 2. Regional exposures (i.e. the positions listed other than "cash" and "shorts") represent PMC's exposure to any and all company securities and long derivatives (of stocks and indices) as a percentage of PMC's net tangible asset value. - 3.
+The table shows the major net currency exposures of PMC's portfolio as a percentage of PMC's net tangible asset value, taking into account any currency hedging. - 4.
+The table shows PMC's top ten long stock positions (including company securities and long derivatives) as a percentage of PMC's net tangible asset value.

+Disclaimer

-This publication has been prepared by Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935 trading as Platinum Asset Management (Platinum®).
-Platinum is the responsible entity and issuer of units in the Platinum Global Fund® (the "Fund").
-This publication contains general information only and is not intended to provide any person with financial advice.
+This publication has been prepared by Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935 trading as Platinum Asset Management (Platinum®) as the investment manager for, and on behalf of, Platinum Capital Limited ("PMC").
+The publication contains general information only and is not intended to be financial product advice.
 It does not take into account any person's (or class of persons') investment objectives, financial situation or particular needs, and should not be used as the basis for making investment, financial or other decisions.
+You should obtain professional advice before making any investment decision to invest (or divest) in PMC.

 This publication may contain forward-looking statements regarding our intent, belief or current expectations with respect to market conditions.
 Readers are cautioned not to place undue reliance on these forward-looking statements.
-Platinum does not undertake any obligation to revise any such forward-looking statements to reflect events and circumstances after the date hereof.
+Neither Platinum nor PMC undertakes any obligation to revise any such forward-looking statements to reflect events and circumstances after the date hereof.